 How to Grow Santa Barbara Peaches

 Santa Barbara peach care is much like that for any other peach tree.
 If you give it the right environment and conditions, it will thrive and produce a big harvest.
 Put your tree in a spot with full sunlight and soil that drains and won’t leave it in standing water.
-Make sure it has space to grow to 15 or 25 feet (4.5 to 7.5 m.) tall.
+Make sure it has space to grow to 15 or 25 feet (4.5-7.5 m.) tall.

 Water your Santa Barbara peach tree regularly in the first season and after that only as needed.
 Use fertilizer once or twice a year, but also amend your soil with compost before planting if it’s weak.